codeblitzmaster/Sitecore-Mods/Mod-Docs/Mod-1/Mod-1.md

 # Mod-1: Sitecore Form Fields-to-API Mapper Module
 Sitecore Form Fields-to-API Mapper Module builds the bridge, empowering everyone to seamlessly transform ideas into impactful integrations.

-With this module you can easily integrate Sitecore Form Submission data with Third Part API and do the submission without any code change.
+With this module you can easily integrate Sitecore Form Submission data with Third Party API and do the submission without any code change.

 **It has 3 main components:**
 1. Integration API Configuration